 Gilchrist Hall (1963)

-As the Iowa State Teachers College began to face the surging enrollment of the Baby Boom, officials could see that administrative facilities housed in Old Gilchrist Hall and in the Old Administration Building needed a new and expanded home.
-Old Gilchrist Hall was completed in 1882; the Old Administration Building was completed in 1896.
-Both buildings were in deteriorating condition, and their layouts did not lend themselves well to modern office design.
+As the Iowa State Teachers College (now UNI) began to face the surging enrollment of the post-World War II baby boom, officials recognized Old Gilchrist Hall and the Old Administration Building would be inadequate for administrative offices.
+Old Gilchrist Hall was completed in 1882 while the Old Administration Building was completed in 1896.
+Both buildings were deteriorating and their layouts did not lend themselves well to modern office design.

-In 1961, the Iowa General Assembly approved the construction of a new administration building with a budget of $720,000.
-The building would be known by the simple functional name, Administration Building.
-In March 1962 the Board of Regents awarded the architectural contract for the building to Altfillisch, Olson, Gray, and Thompson of Decorah.
-The Regents approved the architectural plans in October 1962 and also increased the project budget to $750,000.
-Marshall Beard, planning administrator for the school, hoped that bids could be taken by April 1963 and that the building could be completed by summer 1964.
-Professor Beard said that the new building would feature modular design that would allow for easy expansion of the facility.
-The 40,000 square foot building would include the Business Office, Student Personnel, and the Registrar, as well as offices for the President, the Dean of Instruction, and members of the faculty.
-The site would be south of 27th Street, and west of the Arts and Industries Building, now known as Latham Hall.
+In 1961, the Iowa General Assembly approved construction of a new administration building with a budget of $720,000.
+The building would be known as the Administration Building.
+In March 1962, the Board of Regents awarded the architectural contract for the building to Altfillisch, Olson, Gray, and Thompson of Decorah.
+The Regents approved the architectural plans in October 1962 and increased the project budget to $750,000.
+Marshall Beard, planning administrator for the school, hoped bids could be taken by April 1963 and the building could be completed by summer 1964.
+Beard said the new building would feature a modular design allowing for easy expansion if needed.
+The 40,000 square foot building would include the Business Office, Student Personnel, Registrar’s Office, and Offices of the President, Dean of Instruction, and faculty members.
+The site would be south of 27th Street and west of the Arts and Industries Building, now known as Latham Hall.

 The new modular design, with no windows on the east and west sides, caused some delays.
-First, the State Fire Marshall required an additional stairwell.
-And second, designing moveable partitions proved to be a bit harder than was originally anticipated.
-Professor Beard reported that the modifications would delay bids for at least a month.
-Bids were finally let in October 1963, with construction getting underway shortly thereafter.
-The project budget had been increased to $860,000 with a tentative completion date set for December 1964.
+First, the State Fire Marshal required an additional stairwell, and designing moveable partitions proved to be more difficult than originally anticipated.
+Beard reported the modifications would delay bids for at least a month.
+Bids were finalized in October 1963, with construction beginning shortly after.
+The project budget increased to $860,000 with a tentative completion date set for December 1964.
 The design called for a 120 foot square building, with the second level extending eight feet beyond the first level on all sides.

-By March 26, the Registrar, Data Processing, and the Business Office had transferred their operations to the new building.
+By March 26, the Registrar, Data Processing, and Business Offices had transferred their operations to the new building.
 By April 9, 1965, all offices, except College Relations, were in the new building.
-College Relations, the campus public relations office, remained behind until photographic equipment could be set up in their new location.
-That office completed its move on May 7, 1965.
+College Relations waited until photographic equipment could be set up and completed its move on May 7, 1965.

 In the initial layout of the building, the first level included facilities for College Relations, the President, the Dean of Instruction, the Dean of Students, the Coordinator of Counseling, the Extension Service, and Alumni and Public School Relations.
 The second level included the Business Office, the Registrar's Office, and the Data Processing Center.
-There was also a basement, below the first level, used for storage.
+There was also a basement for storage.

-Already at its June 1965 meeting, the Board of Regents authorized planning for an additional level for the Administration Building.
+At its June 1965 meeting, the Board of Regents authorized planning for an additional level for the Administration Building.
 Just one month later, Central Hall burned, resulting in a significant loss of office and classroom space.
-In September 1965 the Regents authorized negotiations with Altfillisch, Olson, Gray, and Thompson for an addition to the Administration Building.
+In September 1965, the Regents authorized negotiations with Altfillisch, Olson, Gray, and Thompson for an addition to the new Administration Building.

-The campus held an open house for a number of its new buildings, including the Library, Hagemann Hall, the Regents Dining Center, and the Administration Building, on October 10, 1965.
-President Maucker said, "We're quite proud of all of the new buildings at SCI and we're anxious to have folks in Waterloo and Cedar Falls visit us and get acquainted with the services these buildings provide."
+The State College of Iowa (now the University of Northern Iowa) held an open house for a number of its new buildings, including the Library, Hagemann Hall, the Regents Dining Center, and the Administration Building, on October 10, 1965.
+President J.W.
+Maucker said, "We're quite proud of all of the new buildings at SCI and we're anxious to have folks in Waterloo and Cedar Falls visit us and get acquainted with the services these buildings provide."

 The Regents approved contracts for the Administration Building addition in April 1967, and construction began in May.
 Delays arose in February 1968 when truck drivers refused to cross picket lines set up by campus Physical Plant workers.

-But campus architect Robert Porter hoped that the addition would be completed by May, with classrooms ready for students by June.
-The building addition was not completed for the beginning of summer classes in 1968, so, for a time, English classes were shifted to any available space scattered around campus, including Price Laboratory School.
+Campus architect Robert Porter remained hopeful the addition would be completed by May with classrooms ready for students by June.
+However, the building addition was not completed for the beginning of summer classes in 1968, so, for a time, English classes were shifted to any available space scattered around campus, including Price Laboratory School.
 Following completion of the addition, classes were held in the Administration Building until 1973.
-Since that time, the building has been used exclusively for administrative purposes.
+Since then, the building has been used exclusively for administrative purposes.

 Gilchrist Hall was the site of a student protest in early 1976.
 Project Are You Listening?, as the organizers called it, supported 24-hour visitation in the residence halls.
 They initially blocked several Gilchrist Hall entrances with snow and later "sat-in" in the building's restrooms.

 In summer 1976, Career Planning and Placement moved into Gilchrist Hall.
-At about that same time, the Graduate College Office moved out of Gilchrist Hall and into Latham Hall.
+Around the same time, the Graduate College Office moved out of Gilchrist Hall and into Latham Hall.
 Late in 1977, Advising, Orientation, and Examination Services moved into Gilchrist Hall.
-In 1980, as a result of the "energy crisis", Gilchrist Hall was one of seven buildings on campus to undergo remodeling to improve energy efficiency.
-In early 1982 the Regents approved a $45,000 project to provide emergency power for essential services in Gilchrist Hall.
-At about that same time the building also received a new roof.
-Early in 1983 the Regents approved a $700,000 project to renovate the heating, ventilating, and air conditioning system in the building.
+In 1980, as a result of the "energy crisis," Gilchrist Hall was one of seven buildings on campus to undergo remodeling to improve energy efficiency.
+In early 1982, the Regents approved a $45,000 project to provide emergency power for essential services in the building.
+Early in 1983, the Regents approved a $700,000 project to renovate the heating, ventilating and air conditioning system.

-When President Curris took office in 1983, he began a series of renovations, both within Gilchrist Hall and on the campus as a whole, that he believed would improve efficiency and enhance UNI's image.
-In 1984 Leland Thomson, Director of Facilities Planning, announced a major shuffle of office space in Gilchrist Hall.
-The most important changes included moving the Scheduling Office into part of the Registrar's Office, and re-arranging space in the President's Office.
-In the fall of 1985, remodeling of the Board Room began.
-In the $42,000 project, asbestos was removed or stabilized and the room was completely redecorated.
+When President Constantine Curris took office in 1983, he began a series of renovations, both within Gilchrist Hall and on the campus as a whole, which he believed would improve efficiency and enhance UNI's image.
+In 1984, Leland Thomson, director of facilities planning, announced a major change of office space in Gilchrist Hall.
+The most important included moving the Scheduling Office into part of the Registrar's Office, and re-arranging space in the President's Office.
+In fall 1985, remodeling of the Board Room began.
+During this $42,000 project asbestos was removed or stabilized and the room was completely redecorated.
 In 1987, the Financial Aid Office was moved closer to the Admissions Office.
 Phil Patton, acting head of Financial Aid, said, "The idea is to centralize some functions, much akin to the moving of some of the Division of Student Services to Bartlett."

 On July 31, 1987, there was a small electrical fire in Gilchrist Hall.
-Campus officials stated that no one was injured and little damage was done.
-But a number of staff members stated in a letter to the Northern Iowan that the fire caused a major disruption and inconvenience for both staff and visitors for a number of days after the fire.
+Campus officials stated no one was injured and little damage was done.
+However, a number of staff members stated in a letter to the Northern Iowan the fire caused a major disruption and inconvenience for both staff and visitors for several days after the fire.
 They also cited several concerns over safety systems and procedures.
-Late in September 1987 the Iowa Division of Labor Services alleged that there had been unsafe asbestos handling procedures during the renovation of Gilchrist Hall and fined the university $2880.
-Leland Thomson said that UNI would appeal the fine.
-Ultimately, UNI agreed to pay $1250, citing its unwitting violation of changed asbestos handling regulations.
+Late in September 1987, the Iowa Division of Labor Services alleged there had been unsafe asbestos handling procedures during the renovation of Gilchrist Hall and fined the university $2,880.
+Thomson said UNI would appeal the fine; ultimately, UNI agreed to pay $1,250, citing its unwitting violation of changed asbestos handling regulations.
 The overall renovation of the lower level of Gilchrist Hall was completed in August 1988.

-In August 1987, the area around the west door of Gilchrist Hall was landscaped to make it appear more inviting.
-In October 1987 the university removed the final portions of old 27th Street, just north of Gilchrist Hall.
-This bit of pavement was the remainder of the road that once passed directly through campus from east to west.
+In August 1987, the area around the west door of Gilchrist Hall was landscaped to make it more inviting.
+In October 1987, the university removed the final portions of old 27th Street, just north of Gilchrist Hall.
+The road had once passed directly through campus from east to west.

-In 1990 the offices of the Provost and the Vice President for Administration and Finance were remodeled.
-In 1992 Gilchrist Hall became one of the first campus buildings to go completely "smoke-free", with smoking prohibited throughout the building.
-In 1994 the area of the Scheduling Office and the Registrar's Office was remodeled.
-In the summer of 1995 the pedestrian bridge north of the building was repaired.
-Gilchrist Hall also received a new electrical transformation station.
+The offices of the Provost and the Vice President for Administration and Finance were remodeled in 1990.
+In 1992, Gilchrist Hall became one of the first campus buildings to go completely "smoke-free," with smoking prohibited throughout the building.
+In summer 1995 the pedestrian bridge north of the building was repaired, and Gilchrist Hall received a new electrical transformation station.

-The renovated building was in operation for just over a year when arsonists set fire to contents of a room on the lower level of the north side.
+The renovated building was in operation for just over a year when arsonists set fire to a room on the lower level of the north side.
 This was one of three arson fires set over the 2005 Homecoming weekend.
-Initial assessments of fire damage indicated that the building would be closed for just a short time for clean up.
+Initial assessments of fire damage indicated the building would be closed temporarily for clean up.
 Services located in Gilchrist Hall moved temporarily to other buildings on campus.
-However, closer inspection of the damage, conducted over a long period of time, revealed that smoke and soot had spread throughout the ductwork and the building.
-In addition, the asbestos containment system, which had been effective in binding asbestos in place during the fire, was now covered with soot and could not be cleaned.
-The asbestos would need to be removed.
+However, closer inspection of the damage, conducted over a long period of time, revealed smoke and soot had spread throughout the ductwork and building.
+In addition, the asbestos containment system, which had been effective in binding asbestos in place during the fire, was now covered with soot and could not be cleaned; the asbestos would need to be removed.

 - $7,030,150 Building restoration (code updates included)